-The school accesses a wide range of activities using qualified coaches and instructors to participate in activities such as swimming, low ropes and indoor climbing.
-Learning Mentors gain further teaching skills through supporting Coaches and instructors to develop pupil's skills and techniques in these areas.
+The school accesses a wide range of activities using qualified coaches and instructors to participate in activities such as trampolining, swimming, and indoor climbing.
+Learning Mentors gain further teaching skills through supporting coaches and instructors to develop pupil's skills and techniques in these areas.